KateBaburina/Product-Analytics---AB-testing/README.md

 ## A/B testing

-The project contains 3 files that were created to help with A/B experiements.
+The project consists of 3 files that were created to help with A/B experiements.

 ## AA_tests